 The NetScaler Gateway client executable is always running on the client machine.
 When the user logs on or the network changes, the NetScaler Gateway client determines whether or not the user laptop is on the enterprise network.
 Depending upon the location and the configuration, the NetScaler Gateway client either establishes a tunnel or tears down an existing tunnel.

 Tunnel establishment is initiated only after the user logs on to the computer.
-The NetScaler Gateway client uses the configured authentication mechanism and tries to establish a tunnel.
-If the authentication methods do not involve a user prompt, the tunnel is established seamlessly.
+The NetScaler Gateway client uses the client machine’s credentials to authenticate with gateway server and tries to establish a tunnel.

 Automatic Reestablishment of a Tunnel

-In End-Point Analysis failure or some other failures, the NetScaler Gateway client does not reattempt tunnel establishment, but does display an error message.
-If there is an authentication failure, the NetScaler Gateway client prompts user for credentials.
+Note: In End-Point Analysis failure, the NetScaler Gateway client does not reattempt tunnel establishment, but does display an error message.
+If there is an authentication failure, the Citrix Gateway client prompts user for credentials.

 Supported user authentication methods for seamless tunnel establishment